Effectively Managing The Praised Generation

 The solution takes persistence and commitment.
 Your efforts can yield great benefits.
 Despite some of the negative press the “praised generation” gets, they have a great deal to offer and they are the future of your business.

-The author Spencer Horn is the President of Spencer Horn Solutions, LLC.
+The author Spencer Horn is the President of Altium Leadership.

 Other topics that may interest you: Magnify Your Reputation; How To Make Yourself Instantly More Valuable; Leadership Is About Impact Not Intention; What Is Innattentional Blindness Costing You?; Is The Fundamental Attribution Error Destroying Your Team?; Cure For The CEO Disease; When Being Too Smart Hurts You